micmejia/bible-dump/AMPC/Genesis/Gen 29.md

 Again she conceived and bore a son, and she said, Now will I praise the Lord!
-So she called his name Judah [praise]; then [for a time] she ceased bearing. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So she called his name Judah [praise]; then [for a time] she ceased bearing.